 I have worked as a writer in France for ten years, writing professionally for primarily film publications.

-If you’re somewhat of a wine nerd and have travelled to a few wineries, there are two things you don’t want to hear.
-If the winemaker nonchalantly enquires whether you are going to taste their brand-new range of négociant labels.
-You want to say “Not in a million years”, but it blurt but as “Yes please”.
-The second is when a winemaker utters s those immortal words: ”We have just redesigned our label”.
-Here we go again.
+If you’re somewhat of a wine nerd and have traveled to a few wineries, you've been in this scenario: the winemaker nonchalantly enquires whether you are going to taste their brand-new range of négociant labels.
+You want to say no, but what comes out is "yes, please!"
+That's when the winemaker utters those classic words: ”We have just redesigned our label.”
+Great: here we go again.
 They tilt the bottle in your direction so that you can admire the new artwork.

-Feigning interest, you squint and work out what, if anything, has actually changed.
-At the hack of your mind you know that some spotty teenager with the French equivalent of GCSE in Graphic Design at Bordeaux Polytechnic spent approximately three minutes during lunch-hour tweaking the font, shifting it a couple millimetres down then back again, lightening the background a random notch.
-These half-dozen mindless clicks of the mouse will cost thousands of Euros once Marketing has sprinkled this feckless redesign with pretentious psycho-twaddle along the lines of “Vermillion is so ‘in’ for cash-rich millennial oenosluts” or “Wine critics give higher scores to labels with Aleppo beige backgrounds”.
-You hide your incredulity, remark something banal like “That’s nice” whilst fathoming what, if anything, is different from the previous label that has served them so well since time immemorial.
+Feigning interest, you squint to work out what (if anything) has actually changed.
+In the back of your mind, you know that some teenager with the French equivalent of GCSE in Graphic Design at Bordeaux Polytechnic spent approximately three minutes during the lunch hour tweaking the font, shifting it a couple of millimeters (and then back again), or perhaps lightening the background a notch.
+These half-dozen mindless clicks of the mouse will cost thousands of Euros once the marketing department has sprinkled this feckless redesign with pretentious psycho-twaddle along the lines of “Vermillion is so ‘in’ for cash-rich millennial oenosluts” or “Wine critics give higher scores to labels with Aleppo beige backgrounds.”
+You hide your incredulity and remark something banal like “That’s nice!" even though you have no idea what's changed.

 The best labels, sadly a dying breed, are those produced when even the most famous estates could not rub two francs together.

 The proprietor would wait for a suitably sunny day, then traipse into the vineyard with his Brownie and take a photograph of the chateau and its surrounding vines.
-The resulting monochrome image would be out of focus and. upon closer examination, he would notice that the village inebriate had stumbled into shot.
+The resulting monochrome image would be out of focus.
+Upon closer examination, he would notice that the village inebriate had stumbled into the shot.
 Merde.
 But whatever.
 He would ask his local printer to run off a few rolls and, hey, presto, that would be the label until the end of time because, despite its simplicity and amateurishness, it captured something bucolic and timeless.
-There are some prime examples: pre-1970s Chateau Nenin and old Domaine de Chevalier labels are beautiful, even if neither feature the aforementioned inebriate.
-Negotiants are a prime source because having bought the barrels, they had to find a different label to the chateau and the easiest option was to just slap on a photo.
+There are some prime examples: pre-1970s Chateau Nenin and old Domaine de Chevalier labels are beautiful, even if neither features the aforementioned inebriate.
+Negotiants are a prime source because having bought the barrels, they had to find a different label for the chateau and the easiest option was to just slap on a photo.

 Of course, there is that old saying that the only thing that counts is what is inside the bottle, not outside.
 This is bollocks.